prachetaghosh1-hi/SkillIndia-NGS-Training/05_Comparing_Genome_Assembly_to_Reference_Genome.md

 # Comparing Genome Assembly to Reference Genome

-*Objective:Compare the genome assembly generated from Acinetobacter baumannii SRA file (SRR5227129) to the reference genome from NCBI using QUAST.*
+*Objective:Compare the genome assembly generated from Pesudomonas aeruginosa SRA file to the reference genome from NCBI using QUAST.*

 ---